mrismanaziz/Reforestation/README.md

-## Astronomers got tired watching the moon go around the earth for 24 hours.
-They decided to call it a day.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!